Project-Somedays/Project-Somedays.github.io/_posts/2025-04-12-CreateWithClint-Week-92-Accelerate.md

 |  ❌    | 1      | Wide     | 150f     | 150f         |Establishing shot - bumper to bumper traffic|

 ## Stretch Goals/Extension Ideas
+- Release mechanism
+- Bit more of a story to the release

 # Things I've learned
+- Probably better to try smaller, attainable projects 😅
+- Abandoning good ideas is fine if it means a faster iteration cycle

 # 🪵Dev Log🪵